bird-house/birdy/docs/source/tutorial.rst

 If you run this process on a remote WPS service then local files will be send inline and base64 encoded with the WPS execute request.
 Please use in this case *small files only* (a few megabytes)!

-If the WPS service is secured by a Twitcher security proxy service then you can provide an access token with the ``-token`` option:
+If the WPS service is secured by a Twitcher security proxy service then you can provide an access token with the ``--token`` option:

 .. code-block:: sh